 - 1 lb precooked couscous semolina

-- 4 cups of fermented milk (Elben or Kefir)
+- 4 cups fermented milk (leben or kefir)

 Bring a large volume of water to a boil in the bottom of the couscoussier (steamer).

-Add the fava beans, artichoke hearts, salt and cover with water (about 6 cups).
+Add the fava beans, artichoke hearts, salt and cover with water (about 6 cups / 1,5 liter).
 Bring to a boil and cook for 20 minutes on low heat (you can test if the artichokes are fully cooked and tender by poking with a knife).

-Lower the heat and add 2 cups of milk.
+Lower the heat and add 2 cups (500 ml) of milk.
 Simmer on very low heat until ready to serve.

 Transfer the steamed semolina in the bowl.
-Then gradually sprinkle with the remaining 2 cups of water and stir with a fork, again to ensure it is not lumpy.
-Fearing the heat, I am quite unable to do this with my hands as my grandmother did.
+Then gradually sprinkle with the remaining 2 cups (500 ml) of water and stir with a fork, again to ensure it is not lumpy.

-Serve hot couscous in a large bowl, and melt 1 stick of butter, diced.
+Serve hot couscous in a large bowl, and melt 1 stick (120 g) of butter diced.
 Mix well.
 Serve sugar, raisins, broth and vegetables separately.

 - The fermented milk can be used as a drink and/or it can also be poured in the couscous.